Cloud-SPAN/aws-instances/README.md

 Thus, the directory "../outputs/domain-names-creation-output/" contains all the files: domain-name-create-instance01.txt, domain-name-create-instance02.txt, etc. Similarly for the other  "..-output" directories in the list above, each contain all the results file of each instance regading elastic IP addresses, or login-keys, etc.

 The scripts, output directories, and results files just described are related to *creating* instances or resources for instances.
 When *deleting* instances or resources of (allocated to) instances, the relevant scripts also create output directories to store the files with the results of deleting an instance or a resource of an instance.
 The output directories are also created within the outputs directory (gc_run02_data/outputs/).
-These are examples of output directories and the scripts that creates them when the script is invoked either by the script instances_delete.sh or by the user manually:
+These are examples of output directories and the scripts that creates them when the script is invoked either by the script csinstances_delete.sh or by the user manually:

 domain-names-delete-output20211214.134348	(aws_domainNames_delete.sh)\
 domain-names-delete-output20211215.092841	(aws_domainNames_delete.sh)\